pumadong/pumadong.github.io/Liulishuo-202512.md

 **no comment** All I will say to the journalists is no comment.

 **take one's mind off something** If something takes your mind off a problem, it helps you to forget about it for a while.

+**allergic** / əˈlɜːrdʒɪk / I'm allergic to peanuts so I can't eat them.

+**public transportation** 公共交通

+**out of oder**  out of service If something is broken or not working, it is out of order.

+**panic** 恐慌(v/n/adj) panicking/panicked When you panic, you suddenly feel so afraid that you can not think or act reasonably.